 “Instagram and Facebook are the best way to advertise I think personally,” she said.

 “I think that a lot of people find advertising when they listen to music or watch a movie annoying so if I had a brand I wouldn’t use this as an advertising channel.”

-They’re part of a host of exclusive YouthSense findings into Gen Z’s media consumption habits and the best and worst places to advertise to Gen Z across both traditional and online media which can be found inside our report Interaction Not Interruption: How Young People Engage with Brands and Advertising Online.
+They’re part of a host of exclusive YouthSense findings into Gen Z’s media consumption habits across both traditional and online media which can be found inside our report What Gen Z Actually Do Online – Social & Digital Media Trends 2019.

 Why Gen Z like Instagram ads

 Instagram is by far Gen Z’s favourite social media app.
 After having Gen Z explain in their own words how to best use Instagram influencers and best use Youtube influencers, here we’ll share their thoughts on how Instagram actually managed to make ads something which don’t make you want to tear your hair out.

 Instagram ads come in two main forms – sponsored posts, which you scroll by in your feed, and sponsored stories, which appear between the short, ephemeral video clips called stories, of the people you follow.

 And just in case you didn’t believe us the first time we said it, a 24-year-old from NSW threw another hat in the ring for not using streaming ads.